CLASSIFICATION

 Notes:

-We are not sure at all, but we guess it could be the questions and answer period after her reading happening at David Thompson University Centre (DTUC) on tape #79 in Fred Wah's third collection
+We are not sure at all, but we guess it could be the questions and answer period after her reading happening at David Thompson University Centre (DTUC) on tape #79 in Fred Wah's third batch

 LOCATION